 Looking for a side job?

-We provide part-time jobs for non-Dutch speaking internationals who are in need of some extra income during their stay in the Netherlands.
-With this, we take our role very seriously, not only do we want to help with job facilitation, but we also want to be your spokesperson.
-If you run into things on the jobsite, you can always contact us and we will look for a solution.
+We are an intermediate in providing part-time jobs for non-Dutch speaking internationals.
+We take our role very seriously, not only do we want to help with job facilitation, but we also want to be your spokesperson.
+If you run into things on the jobsite, you can always contact us and we will look for a solution together with your employer.
+We collaborate with trusted partners who will treat internationals right, so reach out if anything happens.

 If you are a European student, different rules apply to you regarding a work permit than if you have a non-EU nationality.
 European students can work an unlimited amount of hours.
 Unfortunately, non-EU students can only work 16 hours a week all year round or full-time in the summer.
 An employer needs to apply for a student work permit, and it will only be valid for one year (or summer) for the specific position it is applied for.